Eliseo-AI/Unicorns/README.md

 # Interactive-Unicorns-Dashboard
 [Streamlit app](https://eli-2020-unicorns-streamlit-1oh7v8.streamlitapp.com/)
+- Scatter Plot GRaph by Country (Comparison by years 2011-2022)
+- Bubble Graph by Industry (Acumulate Value by Industry)
+- Box Plot Graph (Comparison)
+- Map Visualization of Unicorn Companies
+- Investor Analysis (Funds, Countries)
+- Buble Map with Animation (During Years, by Cities)

 ## Definition
 The term “unicorn” was first coined in 2013 by Aileen Lee, the founder of Cowboy Ventures, a US-based seed-stage venture capital firm.
 In a TechCrunch article Welcome to The Unicorn Club: Learning from Billion-Dollar Startups (2013), she named a startup company valued at US $1 Billion or more as a unicorn.
 [Article-Jan,2023](https://www.alphajwc.com/en/the-differences-between-unicorn-decacorn-and-hectocorn/)
 ## Description
-A work of building an interactive dashboard to provide insights about Unicorns Companies globally by master's student from the [Digital Sciences Track of Université Paris Cité](https://u-paris.fr/en/master-aire-digital-sciences/).
+A work of building an interactive dashboard to provide insights about Unicorn Companies globally by master's student from the [Digital Sciences Track of Université Paris Cité](https://u-paris.fr/en/master-aire-digital-sciences/).

 ## Datasets